 In this article, we will be looking at some common avocado misconceptions along with some other information that may help you decide whether the delicious green fruit is a good option for your health needs.

-Facts About Avocado
+Facts About Avocados

 The avocado has become a staple of many people’s diets around the globe, but how much do you really know about avocados?
+To spruce of your knowledge, here are some facts about avocados.

 - They contain 4g of protein, which gives them the honor of being one of the most protein-rich fruits.